m-riley04/EECS-510-Final-Project/machines/README.md

 ```

 ### Line 4: Accept States
-a space-seperated list of accept states
+a space-separated list of accept states

 Example:
 ```